radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

     // whether to allow plugin usage for a top-level build
     // set it to 'true' only if you know what you're doing! allowTopLevelBuild = false

-    // set it to true if you want to suppress the warning about pluginManagement { includeBuild(...) }
-    suppressPluginManagementIncludedBuildWarning = false
 }
 ```